openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 Most of the quantities calculated in openfisca can change over time.
 Therefore, each formula calculates a variable for a person (or a family, etc.) **for a given period**.

-This period is always the second argument of the formulas :
+This period is always the second argument of the formulas:

 ```py
 class salary(Variable):